CalebABG/SparkzEngine/README.md

 ### Checking for Java

 In order to both run and create your own projects you need to hava Java installed.
-Here's how to check on each system (Windows, Mac, or Linux)
+Here's how to check for Java on each system (Windows, Mac, or Linux)

 ### Step 1: